yelabd/Sorting/README.md

 # Sorting

-My implementations of some popular sorting algorithms, also learning python!
+My implementations of some popular sorting algorithms,while also learning python!

 ## Sorting Algorithms